Australia’s Dream Tourer. 2020

 - Wheel rims: ROH.
 I still have the ones from my Troopy, so I’ll fit them here.

-- Console fridge by Bushman, to work with Dept. of the Interior centre console.
+- Centre console fridge is a 15L Bushman Rodie, to work with Dept. of the Interior centre console.

 - Seat covers by Takla Cantek.
 They are making them especially for the Recaro Expert-M seats.